xebialabs/xl-deploy-kubernetes-helm-chart/documentation/docs/migration-deploy-from-on-prem-to-k8s.md

 Have a valid license for the services to be installed.
 License files can be in plain text format or base64 encoded format.
 See [Licensing the Deploy Product](https://docs.digital.ai/bundle/devops-deploy-version-v.23.3/page/deploy/concept/xl-deploy-licensing.html)

 #### 1.5.4.
-Keystore
+Repository Keystore File

-Prepare your repository keystore file `repository-keystore.jceks` and keystore password in clear-text from the Deploy conf directory.
+Copy your repository keystore file `repository-keystore.jceks` and keystore password in clear-text from the Deploy conf directory to the client machine.
+The keystore file is in the `conf` directory of your existing Deploy instance: `conf/repository-keystore.jceks`, it contains an encryption key for DB repository.
 You need to reuse that file during `xl kube install` installation in the step 6.1.

 #### 1.5.5.
 Relational Database

+Choose whether you will be using database:
+- an existing relational database server supported by Deploy's target version, or
+- create new one external relational database supported by Deploy, or
-Choose whether you will be using an existing PostgreSQL database server or create a new one during the installation.
+- create a new one PostgreSQL database during the installation that will run inside the Kubernetes cluster.
 If the former, there is some required information you will need to gather.
 Check the list of supported databases and version, and storage sizing:
 - [Supported Databases](https://docs.digital.ai/bundle/devops-deploy-version-v.23.3/page/deploy/concept/requirements-for-installing-xl-deploy.html#supported-databases)
 - [Database Server Hardware Configuration](https://docs.digital.ai/bundle/devops-deploy-version-v.23.3/page/deploy/concept/requirements-for-installing-xl-deploy.html#database-server-hardware-configuration)